Why Use Smart Security for your Home?

 - Digital Video Recorder (DVR) - this has been the traditional way to record images and video.
 Most vendor's offer a DVR style hub as part of their range - they are quick and easy to use.
 The DVR is a good system as once installed you can basically forget about it as it runs itself.

-- Cloud Storage - this typically uses the CCTV vendor's Cloud Servers to store all the information on.
-This is convenient as you don't need any hardware such as a DVR in your home.
-However, you need to check how much storage you get for free and what the costs are for additional storage.
-Some vendors offer 7-days free and then charge for larger amounts of storage time (30-days etc).
+- Cloud Storage - this typically uses the CCTV vendor's Cloud Servers to store all the information on and is convenient as you don't need any hardware such as a DVR in your home.
+However, you need to check how much storage you get for free and what the costs are for additional storage as some vendors offer 7-days free and then charge for larger amounts of storage time (30-days etc).
 The other thing to remember is that you need a fast, reliable good Internet connection as the cameras will be streaming video up to the Cloud all the time - if you have many cameras that can be a lot of data!!!
 This also raises a question of data security - the vendor servers are secure, but do you want all your activities filmed and streamed to the cloud 24/7?
-So if the system you are considering is Cloud based only, then consider cost, Internet speed and data security.

 Home Automation Integration